ehsahil/recon-my-way/README.md

 root@recon-my-way:~# gobuster #test run
 ```

-All credits goes to the original developers of the tools listed in this repository.
+Note: All credits goes to the original developers of the tools listed in this repository.
 I do not own any of the tool listed in this repository.

-Contact me if anyone wants me to update this repository.
+Contact me via Twitter
 [![Twitter](https://img.shields.io/badge/twitter-@ehsahil-blue.svg)](https://twitter.com/ehsahil)